cunnie/docs/hetzner-freebsd.md

 [Server Blocks are the nginx's term for what an Apache webserver administrator would term "VirtualHosts"]

-We will configure the following virtual hosts:
+We will configure the following server block:

 * nono.com
-* www.nono.com (301 permanent redirect to nono.com)
-* cunnie.com
-* www.cunnie.com (301 permanent redirect to cunnie.com)
-* brian.cunnie.com

 We make our user, cunnie, a member of the www group: